George Floyd protests in San Diego County, California: San Diego

 On June 15, The San Diego County Administration Center was lit up with red and gold-colored lights, the color of Floyd’s high school, Yates High School.

 On June 20, about 1,000 skateboarders rallied downtown at a "Rolling for Rights" gathering against systemic racism.

-On June 28, the Pedal for Justice San Diego Coalition organized a bike ride event from downtown San Diego to Balboa Park to raise awareness for systemic racial injustices and to advocate for underserved communities who do not have safe access to outdoor sports.
+On June 28, the Pedal for Justice San Diego Coalition organized a bike ride event from downtown San Diego to Balboa Park to raise awareness for systemic racial injustices and to advocate for underserved communities without safe access to outdoor sports.

 On July 6, the San Diego NAACP's president released a statement calling for the firing of Sheriff's Deputy Mark Ritchie, who is accused of emailing an altered photo of George Floyd.
 The doctored photo was described as "lewd" and "racist".
 The image edited a nude black male porn star kneeling on top of Floyd with the text added reading "Quit resisting...".
 Ritchie was also accused of using excessive force that resulted in the killing of two suspects in 2005 and 2006 while pursuing them as a police officer.
 Ritchie was reportedly removed from active duty but remains on paid leave.